Lecrapouille/PlantUMLStatecharts/README.md

 What I understood after: in 1956 there were to kind of state machines: Moore in where actions where called from states and Mealy in where actions where called from transitions.
 They describe exactly the same system and you can translate a Moore machine into a Mealy machine and vice versa, without losing any expressiveness [cite](https://www.itemis.com/en/yakindu/state-machine/documentation/user-guide/overview_what_are_state_machines).
 In 1984, Harel mixed the two syntax plus added some features (composite ...) and named it statecharts.
 Finally UML integrated statecharts.
 In this [document](https://cs.emis.de/LNI/Proceedings/Proceedings07/TowardEfficCode_3.pdf) they simplify the statechart graph to get a Mealy graph before generating the code.
 In the case of our translator, we keep both cases because we want to generate simple code that people can easily read and understand.

+## Details Design

+The process pipeline of the Python script is the following:
+- The [Lark](https://github.com/lark-parser/lark) parser is loading the [grammar](tool/statechart.ebnf) file for parsing PlantUML statechart files.
+Note: this grammar does not come from an official source (PlantUML does not offer their grammar).
+It manages a subset of the syntax.
+- The [PlantUML statecharts](https://plantuml.com/fr/state-diagram) file is then parsed and an Abstract Syntax Tree (AST) is generated.
+- This AST is then visited and a graph [Networkx](https://networkx.org/) structure is created (node are states and arcs are transitions).
+- This graph is visited to make some verifications (if the state machine is well formed ...), to generate the C++ code source and to generate unit tests from graph cyles or graph pathes from source to sinks ...

 ## References